Understanding Granny Flat Financing Options

 A: Consider converting existing structures, renting out the annexe, and consulting a property broker for financing options.

-Q: What are the eligibility criteria for Council Tax exemption on a self-contained annex?
+Q: What are the eligibility criteria for Council Tax exemption on a self-contained annexe?

 A: Dependent relatives aged 65 or older, severely mentally impaired individuals, and those with substantial and permanent disabilities may qualify for Council Tax exemption.